 You’re a little more comfortable with the language by now and are beginning to understand common expressions.
 Ni3 hao3 no longer sounds like a cat meowing, and you can tell your friends that “Yeah, I can speak 一点点中文”

-Congratulations, you’re an intermediate.
-You can now officially make basic conversations, and try talking about more complex situations.
-You are probably less frustrated by your lack of understanding of Chinese, but at the same time, your speed of improvement will slow at this level.
-Fear not, you need to bust through this barrier.
+Congratulations, you’re an intermediate learner.
+You can now officially make basic conversations and try talking about more complex situations.
+You are probably less frustrated by your lack of understanding of Chinese.
+At the same time, your speed of improvement will slow at this level.
+Fear not for you need to bust through this barrier.
 Continue to listen to ChinesePod each day and you will see gradual improvements.
 At this level, you will hear lots more Chinese in the lesson, with one host usually speaking in Chinese, and the other speaking in English.
-We recommend listening to at least 120 lessons before graduating because at this level, difficulty levels are beginning to get spaced out, so the difference between newbie and elementary is a lot smaller than the jump from elementary to intermediate.
+We recommend listening to at least 120 lessons before graduating because, at this level, difficulty levels are beginning to get spaced out, so the difference between newbie and elementary is a lot smaller than the jump from elementary to intermediate.

-Advanced lessons are the black-belt of ChinesePod: you can already speak circles around your friends, but are looking for “complete” fluency in Chinese.
+Advanced lessons are the black-belt of ChinesePod.
+You can already run circles around your friends but you are looking for “complete” fluency in Chinese.
 There are two types of lesson in the advanced levels.
-The traditional lesson that contain;
+The traditional lesson that contain:

-We also have the media lessons that are discussions about whats happening in the news or on the internet and spoken entirely in Chinese.
+We also have the media lessons that are discussions about what's happening in the news or on the internet and presented entirely in Chinese.
 These are much more conversational and less focused on a rigid dialogue.

-You will notice that the titles are now all in Chinese, because at this level, you can probably already read some Chinese.
-Whether you have been studying Chinese for a while, or perhaps you haven’t done any for a long time and maintain what you learnt, Advanced is the way to go.
+You will notice that the titles are now all written in Chinese, because at this level, you can probably already read it.

 Why aren't there media lessons anymore.
 They were so good